Advertisement

 • Opposed by California State Sheriffs' Association citing "significant burden"

-Becker revived the effort in 2023.
-San Jose is still encrypted.
+Becker revived the effort in 2023 with SB 719, which stalled as a two-year bill.
+As of June 2026, San Jose is still encrypted.

 What encryption cost Bay Area journalists